 Flu vaccines are an easy and important preventive measure against seasonal influenza viruses.
 Many, if not most, of us choose to go through the mild and short-lived discomfort of getting a flu shot each year so that we may avoid coming to more grief later.

 The most recent data provided by the Centers for Disease Control and Prevention (CDC) show that vaccination reduces the risk of catching the virus by

 Overall, however, the vaccines tend to be more effective for children, teenagers, and adults up to 65 years of age.
-Seniors, studies suggest, tend to have a poorer response, and the vaccines are not always effective in keeping the illness at bay.
+Seniors,

 Still, the CDC